How much does the UK government give in grants?

 Grants from government are a crucial part of the voluntary sector’s funding mix.
 In this post, David Kane uses identifiers to explore the 2017/18 government grants data and understand the types of organisations which received funding.

 Updated data Since this blog was released, 16 central UK Government departments have published open data about the grants they have made using the 360Giving Data Standard.
-Read our 2020 blog posts to understand why this is significant, and what to look out for when exploring the data using GrantNav.
+Read our 2021 blog post about the grants published.

 Grants from government are a crucial part of the voluntary sector’s funding mix – but surprisingly, it’s very difficult to find out how much these grants are worth or where they go.

 NCVO’s latest UK Civil Society Almanac has a figure of £7.3bn for UK charities’ income from central government for 2016/17 (with a further £7.3bn from local government and £1.2bn from international governments).

 The latest Almanac doesn’t break this into grants and contracts.
 But applying the ratio from previous Almanacs suggests around £2bn in grants from central government and £1bn from local government, giving a total of £3bn worth of government grants to the voluntary sector in 2016/17.

 The Almanac uses a sample of data from grant recipients to reach these figures; but this shouldn’t be our only source on this.
 Surely we can find out how much the government says it has given in grants?
 Well, we’re getting closer.
 As part of the Open Government Partnership, the government has committed to publish data about the grants that it makes.
 But this data isn’t perfect either.

 Government publishes data about the grants it has made in a single file each year – and at the moment this data isn’t in the 360Giving standard format.
 It also has some data quality issues.
 This makes it hard to understand and compare these grants alongside those made by other major funders, such as the lottery funds.